AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 -Web Site : Value found in the Website field on the Account

--Engagement Rating : Predictive Engagement Score (PES) populated by Bizible^1
+-Engagement Rating : Predictive Engagement Score (PES) populated by Marketo Measure^1

 -Opportunities : Number of Opportunities connected to the account